scalyr/scalyr-agent-2/docs/k8s.md

 You can create a test a configuration on a single Docker container and once it is working to your satisfaction you can use these tools to export the configuration along with a Dockerfile that will build a custom image that uses your custom configuration.

-Assuming you have created and tested your configuration changes on a standalone docker container called 'scalyr-k8s-agent' (based off the `scalyr/scalyr-k8s-agent:latest` image) you can create a custom Docker image based on that configuration by executing the following commands on the currently running container:
+Assuming you have created and tested your configuration changes on a standalone docker container called 'scalyr-agent' (based off the `scalyr/scalyr-k8s-preview-agent:latest` image) you can create a custom Docker image based on that configuration by executing the following commands on the currently running container:

 ```
-mkdir /tmp/scalyr-k8s-agent
+mkdir /tmp/scalyr-agent
-cd /tmp/scalyr-k8s-agent
+cd /tmp/scalyr-agent
-docker exec -i scalyr-k8s-agent scalyr-agent-2-config --k8s-create-custom-dockerfile - | tar -xz
+docker exec -i scalyr-agent scalyr-agent-2-config --k8s-create-custom-dockerfile - | tar -xz
-docker build -t customized-scalyr-k8s-agent .
+docker build -t customized-scalyr-k8s-preview-agent .
 ```

-This will leave a new Docker image on your local Docker instance with the repository tag `customized-scalyr-k8s-agent`.
+This will leave a new Docker image on your local Docker instance with the repository tag `customized-scalyr-k8s-preview-agent`.
 You can change the name using the docker tag command.
 From there, you can use any of the standard methods to make this container available to your Kubernetes cluster.

 You can launch a Daemonset that uses the new Scalyr Agent container by changing the `image` specified in your Kubernetes config file: